skellis46/slipbox/two women dancing.md

 _in Memoriam_ is the kind of screendance that recognizes and understands modes of production and presentation, and pursues alternate tastes, pace, and time.
 It is grounded in making and process yet somehow manages to avoid the feeling that it was designed for consumption.
 How can that be?
 What sleight of hand is at play?

-Then, centuries later, screendance emerged out of the rubble of “life versus the machine”[Paul Kingsnorth, in @jacobs-2021-tech p.28] and humankind's dance with the technological singularity.
+Then, in this future or the next, screendance emerged out of the rubble of “life versus the machine”[Paul Kingsnorth, in @jacobs-2021-tech p.28] and humankind's dance with the technological singularity.
 The singularity—which did not end up happening just in case you were wondering—once described the point at which "ever-more-rapid technological change leads to unpredictable consequences"[@chalmers-2010-singularity n.pag.]
 The technological singularity is the thing that even back in 2017 the philosopher Yuk Hui was calling a pipedream.
 At some point in the 21st century screendance simply refused the "homogeneous technological future"[@hui-2017-cosmotechnics n.pag.] that had been presented to humankind as the only option.

 ## The future common

+> As much as networked technology has dismantled and distributed power in more egalitarian ways, it has also extended and obscured power, making it less visible and, arguably, harder to resist.[Astra Taylor, in @jacobs-2018-tending n.pag.]

+_In which I_

 common good. production not based on consumption. swarming?

->And the fact that cosmotechnics, as I noted earlier, can be generally described but only locally instantiated makes room for a great deal of creative adaptation.[@jacobs-2021-tech p.41]

-- thinking here about the girls' dancing as a local instantiation.
-But this is compromised by what I imagine is the end game—posting to TikTok.

-Perhaps then screendance ought to stay hidden in plain sight.
-That there is tremendous value in seeking ways to bypass the bleakest of bleak pictures.

 Looking into the "possibility of different technological futures" [[Hui - Cosmotechnics as Cosmopolitics#^06b080]]—this is really beautiful.
 That we are aware.
 Implications for screendance?

 "The Anthropocene is the planetarization of standing reserves"[@hui-2017-cosmotechnics n.pag.]
 "To reopen the question of technology is to refuse this homogeneous technological future that is presented to us as the only option."[@hui-2017-cosmotechnics n.pag.]

-- not saying people should all make films like this one.
-I don't mean for this to be a question or matter of taste.
+I've long wondered about screendance's fascination with filming dancing in nature.
+The trees, the green grass.
+A trope. [[Gerd-Günter Voß's three conducts of life]]

 - no longer necessary to take stewardly care.
 This seems to relate (slightly) to ideas above re zooming out/long now.
 See [[Jacobs - from tech critique to ways of living]] and in particular his discussion of Gerd-Günter Voß (see below).
-- can make something of the two girls in nature ... the trees, the green grass.
-Then consider our relationship to nature in, for example, [[Gerd-Günter Voß's three conducts of life#^ca4c17]]

 Yuk Hui's work is to be with philosophy in a way that mine can never be, nor never way.For this reason, I need or rely on his thinking and writing for he is able to think and write philosophically far better than me.
 What he says here ... _in Memoriam_ does this work.
 It is not caught in a bubble of screendance; it resists culture.
 It is heterogenuous.
 Screendance is a small enough field—and collection of practices—to interrograte and indeed resist modes of production and presentation.
 The field has talked about this for years (examples) but if not now then when?
 To come out of hiding.
 To lead. (promise to the future).

-See also [[Gelassenheit]]—Gelassenheit is translated as _releasement_ or _letting go_; "to let things be in whatever may be their uncertainty and their mystery".

 > For Projectors and futurists, “all the grand perfect dreams of the technologists are happening in the future, but nobody is there.”
 Their imagined world is devoid of actual persons and much of the rest of Creation as well.15 But if one is not to be a Projector, what better attitude might one have toward the future?
 For Berry, the vital distinction is between projecting and promising: “The ‘projecting’ of ‘futurologists’ uses the future as the safest possible context for whatever is desired; it binds one only to selfish interest.
 But making a promise binds one to someone else’s future.”
 It is this distinction that points us toward means of fulfilling Jonas’s “imperative of responsibility.”[@jacobs-2018-tending n.pag.]

 "the human agency necessary for moral judgment"[@zuboff-2019-age Chapter 16.V Homing to the Herd n.pag.]

-> The complexities of social media ought to prompt deep reflection on what we all owe to the future, and how we might discharge this debt.[@jacobs-2018-tending n.pag.]

-> The problem comes when, by living in conditions of such dependence, you forget that there’s any other way to live—and therefore cannot teach another way to those who come after you.
-Your present-day social-media ecology eclipses the future social-media ecology of others.[@jacobs-2018-tending n.pag.]

-> As much as networked technology has dismantled and distributed power in more egalitarian ways, it has also extended and obscured power, making it less visible and, arguably, harder to resist.[Astra Taylor, in @jacobs-2018-tending n.pag.]

- > Training young people how to live and work extramurally—to limit their exposure to governance via terms of service and APIs—is a vital hedge against this future.[@jacobs-2018-tending n.pag.]

-> When two people dance, their movements and actions and thoughts and perceptions are entrained by the larger organization, the dancing itself.[@noe_strange_2015 Chapter 2 Reorganizing Ourselves, n.p.]

-Can I discuss paradox of the situation in terms of device paradigm and focal things?
-But what does this all matter for screendance?
-These are questions of culture: of privacy and freedom.
-We must make visible.
-To unhide.
-To recognise the games that are being played (on us).

-- perhaps I am talking about two types of hiding.
-One is device paradigm/algorithmic.
-The other is how to respond (based on Jacobs' thinking)??
-- theme of hidden.
-See also Jacobs and hidden: [[Jacobs - After Technopoly#^518461]].
+He discusses the work of Hans Jonas -- who was mentored by Heidegger -- and in particular a book called _The Imperative of Responsibility_.
+One key idea in the book (for Jacobs) is that new technologies demand new ethics; that we cannot rely on old ethical concerns or thinking "because no previous society possessed powers that could extend its reach so far in both space and time."[@jacobs_tending_2018 n.p.]
+For Jonas we must expand our understanding of responsibility to include how our actions effect people we will never meet.
+Jacobs writes how we can, by and large, deal with the expansion of space through technological means, but that time is more complex or largely ignored: "What force shall represent the future in the present?"[Jonas, in @jacobs_tending_2018 n.p.]

 - think through [[moral and ethical implications of our tools]] as overview of my thinking in this writing—as a way of narrowing its focus (or perhaps a question at the start of each section?)
-- note also [[future responsibility and stewardship]] (Jacobs discussing Jonas and Berry)
-- Harari: deindividuation of the individual (from Talking Politics on Arendt?) into a collective:

-> The rise of the so-called internet of everything—which involves the incorporation of networked sensors and actuators into everything in the world, including human beings—could enable rational integration and coordination at an unprecedented scale.
-The historian Yuval Noah Harari argues in his book Homo Deus (2016) that this technology enables the deindividuation of humans into a collective.
-[Danaher, John & Petersen, Steve.
-(2020).
-In Defence of the Hivemind Society.
-Neuroethics.
-10.1007/s12152-020-09451-7.]

 - logic of consumption (see <https://notesread.com/liquid-modernity/> disguised as a mode of production.
 The danger in valorizing their making—their creativity.